keymetrics/keymetrics.github.io/docs/keymetrics/security.md

 ## User permissions

 You can add as many users as you want to your bucket.
-There are four different roles: User, Developer, Admin, Owner.
+There are four different roles: User, Developer, Admin and Owner.
 Only the owner can change a user's role.

 1. User